 A PROUD TRADITION...OF KICKING?: Since the formation of the Patriot League, Lafayette has enjoyed a proud tradition of placekicking.
 The most recent addition to the Lafayette recordbook was Davis Rodriguez '10 who graduated in December and took with him 251 career points.
 He finished third in the Patriot League annals for career kick scoring leaders, trailing only Jason McLaughlin - (255) and Jim Hodson (254), both Lafayette graduates.
 He also ranked fifth in career points per game for kickers with 5.7 per game.

+WHO'S NEXT?: With the departure of placekicker Davis Rodriguez and punter Tom Kondash, both multiple-year starters, both jobs are up for grabs.
+It appears that junior Ethan Swerdlow will handle the field goal, PAT and punting duties, while freshman Austin O'Brien is pressing him for reps.
+O'Brien is expected to handle kickoff duties.
 SPECIAL JET: Sophomore kick returner Jethro "Jet" Kollie is a frontrunner to handle kick and punt returns.
 Kollie returned 22 kicks for an average of 18.8 yards, splitting time with Greg Stripe.
 He also returned three punts.
 Kollie was selected as the Patriot League Football Special Teams Player of the Week in 2010, after returning five kickoffs for 114 yards at Columbia.

 WINNING NUMBERS: Since 2002, a breakthrough year for head coach Frank Tavani is his third season, Lafayette is 58-45 overall and 34-21 in Patriot League play.
 Since 2000, Lafayette has been at least two games above .500 in six of nine seasons.